Hagrid's Magical Creatures Motorbike Adventure: Queue

-The exterior queue remains the same as Dragon Challenge, with the exception of the removal of the broken-down Ford Anglia, which was incorporated to the ride, and the pennants in support of the Triwizard Tournament champions.
-Muggles enter the Forbidden Forest by passing under the archway entrance, where they encounter signs along the way.
+The exterior queue remains the same as Dragon Challenge, with the exception of the removal of the pennants in support of the Triwizard Tournament champions, and the broken-down Ford Anglia, which was incorporated to the ride.
+Muggles enter the queue by passing under the archway entrance, where they encounter signs along the way.
 A ring shaped path leads to a bridge over the exit pathway.
 Heading towards Flight of the Hippogriff, there is a flying horse made out of wood.
 Approaching a long switchback section, Muggles see huts, pumpkin patches and farming equipment.
 After passing a rose garden, Muggles cross the bridge and access a castle.
 Straight ahead, there is a vertical sculpture with a mermaid from the Black Lake surrounded by a couple of Grindylows.
 To the left of the sculpture is the castle entrance.
 Muggles enter a room with cages and several murals, such as Buckbeak and Ravenclaw.
 While walking down the hallway, there is a Dueling Club mural with ice and fire dragons, which pays tribute to Dragon Challenge.
 After this, Muggles head into a switchback room with a fireplace, pieces of wood, kitchenware and salamander footprints.
 This is followed by another storage room containing dragon eggs and more murals.
 After exiting the pre-show, Muggles pass along a study area with hourglasses, books, scales and other items.
 They can find several cards with creatures, including unicorns, cornish pixies, manticores and nifflers, as well as the Book of Monsters.
 Then, Muggles follow some dark hallways.
 Getting closer, they spot a test seat and a screen that shows safety instructions.
 After another switchback area, Muggles enter the station, where they stand on a moving conveyor belt and climb into the ride vehicles.

 Pre-show

-Rubeus Hagrid (played by Robbie Coltrane) will take Muggles on a very special Care of Magical Creatures class and has acquired the help of Arthur Weasley (played by Mark Williams) to tinker with Hagrid's motorbike, whose original owner is mentioned to be Sirius Black, in an attempt to duplicate it in order to take Muggles to the edge of the Forbidden Forest.
+Rubeus Hagrid (portrayed by Robbie Coltrane) will take Muggles on a very special Care of Magical Creatures class and has acquired the help of Arthur Weasley (portrayed by Mark Williams) to tinker with Hagrid's motorbike, whose original owner is mentioned to be Sirius Black, in an attempt to duplicate it in order to take Muggles to the edge of the Forbidden Forest.
 After Arthur successfully duplicates the motorbike, Fang, Hagrid's pet boarhound, releases Cornish Pixies that were covered in their cage and start to wreak havoc by taking Arthur's wand, burning the duplicate motorbike and then blowing it up.
 Arthur then casts Aguamenti to put down the flames and sprays Muggles with water before Hagrid departs to wait for them.
 Arthur then tells Muggles that he will try to duplicate the motorbike again at the stables, where there is plenty of space to do so and departs with the original motorbike following him before casting Reparo on it.

 The pre-show is sometimes preempted during longer-than-usual wait times and, instead, Fang is seen walking around.